 Malaysia is a place of culinary diversity, with Chinese, Indian and Malay influences.

-I thought I share snapshots of a few characteristic Malaysian food I had.
+I thought I share snapshots of a few traditional Malaysian foods I had.

-Prawn Mee is egg and rice noodles in a savory shrimp stock accompanied with usually sliced hard-boiled egg, chicken shreds, shrimps, bean sprouts, fried shallots, and sambal.
+Prawn Mee is egg and rice noodles in a savory shrimp stock accompanied with usually sliced hard-boiled egg, chicken shreds, prawns, bean sprouts, fried shallots, and sambal.

 Char Kuey Teow